HackYourFuture/Assignments/test-runner/README.md

       ...
 ```

-The `compile` script must be run before committing changes to the main repo, to ensure that all test reports are generated/restored to the default `.todo.txt` versions, hashes computed for the exercise files and any user specific files (`<email>.log`, `sysinfo.json`) cleaned up.
+The `setup` script must be run before committing changes to the main repo, to ensure that all test reports are generated/restored to the default `.todo.txt` versions, hashes computed for the exercise files and any user specific files (`<email>.log`, `sysinfo.json`) cleaned up.

 ## Exercises and Unit Tests